loickcherimont/NoteApp_Javascript/README.md

 - (Save the board in localstorage)
 - Display partially in the board the note when user selects `pencil button` : note title, a part of the note body
 - Delete the target note from the board when user selects `basket button` and close the modal

+TO FIX!!!
+There are more than a unique `#modalNote` id

 <!--
     LICENSE